Fire and rescue services

 Full travel advice: Local contacts

-Strikes and industrial disputes can also lead to social unrest.
-They may disrupt essential services, including:
+Politically motivated protests, strikes and industrial disputes can lead to social unrest.
+They often disrupt essential services, including:

 Transport and tour operators don't always follow safety and maintenance standards.
 This includes adventure activities, such as scuba diving.